What is an Electronic Payment System?

 1. What is the difference between electronic payment and digital payment?

 An electronic payment refers to any money transfer that happens through an electronic network, while a digital payment is a broader term that includes mobile wallets, apps, and online gateways.
-All electronic payments are digital, but not all digital methods are electronic in nature, such as loyalty points or stored-value systems.

 2. How secure are electronic payment systems?

 An electronic payment system uses several layers of protection, including encryption, authentication codes, and real-time fraud monitoring.
 Banks and gateways follow global standards like PCI DSS to secure sensitive data.
-However, user behavior also matters, avoiding public Wi-Fi and using verified platforms further improves transaction safety.
+However, user behavior also matters; avoiding public Wi-Fi and using verified platforms further improves transaction safety.

 3. What role does a payment gateway play in electronic payments?